For information hover over number | Click on project number | Overview of overall plan

 Impressive bridge links west and east

-The historic bridge dating from 1931 and renamed Busanbrücke is the most significant east-west link for pedestrians and cyclists in central HafenCity.
+The historic bridge dating from 1931, renamed Busanbrücke, is the most significant east-west link for pedestrians and cyclists in central HafenCity.
 It connects western and central neighborhoods to eastern HafenCity.
-Like the surrounding promenades, it is paved with natural stone slabs in a stripe pattern with plenty of space for all users.
+Like the surrounding promenades, the area is paved to a design by Beth Galí with natural stone slabs in a stripe pattern, with plenty of space for all users.

 Unique Elbe Arcades: living, design and environmental protection

 In the northern part of the neighborhood the customs head office for the City of Hamburg, HafenCity Customs Office, moved into its new location designed by Winking, Froh Architekten (Hamburg/Berlin) back in 2011 (46).
 For the expansion of the corporate headquarters of Gebr.
 Heinemann directly opposite (42), the architectural competition came out in favor of Gerkan, Marg und Partner (gmp) of Hamburg.
 Right next door, a new building with an underground garage, six floors of offices and two recessed, stepped stories is being constructed to meet gold Ecolabel criteria.
 South of Busanbrücke, the Elbe Arcades stretch along the whole eastern embankment of Magdeburger Hafen, built to a design by Bob Gysin + Partner BGP Architekten (Zurich).
 They will open at the end of 2013.
 Rather than a straight promenade, the complex of buildings features a flood-protected 170m arcade, 8m high and 10m deep integrated into the buildings, as is the low public pier in front of the private arcades.